Kenya President Uhuru Kenyatta and Somalia President Mohamed Farmajo on Wednesday held a meeting over the maritime border dispute.

 In a Tweet after the meeting, Abiy said both countries have agreed to work towards peace and to take measures in addressing issues that escalated the tensions such as the maritime border dispute.

 Abiy last week held a raft of shuttle diplomatic meetings separately with presidents Uhuru and Farmajo.

-Uhuru was on Mar 1-2 invited for a two-day visit in Addis Ababa, where, together with his host, attended the Ethiopia-Kenya trade and investment forum and the inauguration of Debre Birhan Industrial Park.
+Uhuru was on Mar 1-2 invited for a two-day visit to Addis Ababa, where, together with his host, attended the Ethiopia-Kenya trade and investment forum and the inauguration of Debre Birhan Industrial Park.